UbiquityRobotics/learn/support/verification.md

     rostopic echo /diagnostics

 ### 2.4 I2C Bus Devices
 The I2C bus on the host CPU needs to be able to communicate to a few devices on the MCB.
+With recent software on newer MCB boards there is a small OLED display.
+If this display shows the expected text the I2C bus is working but you still need to see if other I2C devices are on the bus.

 There is an I2C excpander at addr 0x20 and RealTime clock chip at address 0x6F.
 If there is a OLED display loaded on P2 it is at 0x3c.
 We should stop the motor node then run i2cdetect which is part of i2c-tools package.

     sudo systemctl stop magni-base.service
     sudo i2cdetect -y 1